wader/jqjq/README.md

 Why?
 It started when I was researching how to write decoders directly in jq for [fq](https://github.com/wader/fq) which ended up involving some syntax tree rewriting and walking and then it grow from there.

-But it's also a great way to promote and show that jq is a very expressive, capable and nice langauge! :)
+But it's also a great way to promote and show that jq is a very expressive, capable and nice language! :)

 ### Use via `jqjq` wrapper